MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-nexext-mde.md

 6. Select **Review + save**, and then select **Save**.

-Assign the existing configuration for MDE on macOS to the "Devices with NetExt disabled" device group
+### Assign the existing configuration to the "Devices with NetExt disabled" device group

-Click on "Devices"

-Under "By platform", click on "macOS"

-Click on "Configuration"
+1. In the [Intune admin center](https://intune.microsoft.com), select **Devices**.

+2. Under **By platform**, select **macOS**, and then select **Configuration**.

-Select your current policy for Accessibility e.g. Accessibility-prod-macOS-Default-MDE
+3. Select a current policy, such as your policy for Accessibility.
+For example, `Accessibility-prod-macOS-Default-MDE`.

-Next to "Assignments", click on "Edit"
+4. Next to **Assignments**, select **Edit**.

-Under "Add groups"

-Select the new "Device Group" from Step 1. e.g. "Devices with NetExt disabled"

-Click on "Select"

-Click on "Review + save"

-Click on "Save"
+5. Under **Add groups**, select the device group that you created earlier (for example, `Devices with NetExt disabled`).
+Then click **Select**.

+6. Select **Review + save**, and then select **Save**.

-Repeat this for each of the existing policies for MDE on macOS such as, AutoUpdate, Background Services, Behavior, Monitor, Device Control, Full Disk Access, Network Protection, Notifications, Scheduled Scan, Settings Preferences, System Extensions
+7. Repeat this procedure for each of your existing policies for Defender for Endpoint on Mac.
+Examples include:

+   - AutoUpdate
+   - Background Services
+   - Behavior
+   - Monitor
+   - Device Control
+   - Full Disk Access
+   - Network Protection
+   - Notifications
+   - Scheduled Scan
+   - Settings Preferences
+   - System Extensions

+   > [!CAUTION]
-Important: Do not repeat it for NetFilter (NetExt).
+   > Do not repeat it for NetFilter (NetExt).

-And now try to see if you are able to reproduce the issue.
+After you have completed these steps, see if you are able to reproduce the issue.